CSC207-UofT/course-project-utinder-1/phase1/design_document.md

 # Design Document

 ### Specification
-*Briefly highlight any additional functionality that you have implemented between phase 0 and the end of phase 1.*
+Briefly highlight any additional functionality that you have implemented between phase 0 and the end of phase 1.

-In phase 0, we've shown
+In phase 0, we've shown what happens when the User creates a new account which will be managed by UserManager, then UserManager checks the account and gives the message whether the User successfully signed in or not.
+For phase 1, we've decided to put more functionality, such as how the User can interact in the Homepage, checks their schedules in the Event page, have their own page.
+Furthermore, we've added functionality for adding a new post on the Community feature.

 ### Any major decision made
 A description of any major design decisions your group has made (along with brief explanations of why you made them).

 ### SOLID
-*How well does your design adhere to the SOLID design principles?*
+How well does your design adhere to the SOLID design principles?
 - Give us specific examples of how your design adheres to the SOLID principles.
 - If you found that something in your design wasn't good, tell us about that too!
   - Pretending part of your design is good — when you know it isn't — can potentially hurt your mark significantly!
-  - Acknowledging bad design can earn you marks and demonstrates understanding — especially if you discuss how you could fix it if you had more time!*
+  - Acknowledging bad design can earn you marks and demonstrates understanding — especially if you discuss how you could fix it if you had more time!

 **Single Responsibility Principle**

 ### Clean Architecture
 Is your program consistent with Clean Architecture?